Multivariable Behavioral Change Modeling of Epidemics in the Presence of Undetected Infections

 Compartmental epidemic models describe infectious disease dynamics by dividing the population into epidemiologically important disease states.
-The foundational compartmental model of Kermack and McKendrick\citep{kermack1927} is the \textbf{S}usceptible, \textbf{I}nfectious, or \textbf{R}emoved (SIR) model, which specifies that individuals start in the susceptible compartment, become infected through contact with infectious individuals, and become removed when they recover with immunity or die from the disease.
+The foundational compartmental model of Kermack and McKendrick \citep{kermack1927} is the \textbf{S}usceptible, \textbf{I}nfectious, or \textbf{R}emoved (SIR) model, which specifies that individuals start in the susceptible compartment, become infected through contact with infectious individuals, and become removed when they recover with immunity or die from the disease.
 Parameters describe the flow between compartments, with the transition from susceptible to infectious being of primary interest as this captures disease transmission.
-These models can be specified deterministically through a series of ordinary differential equations, or incorporate stochasticity by probabilistically describing the parameters or the transitions between compartments.
-Stochastic models are more realistic representations of the spread of an infectious pathogen, and incorporating this uncertainty is particularly useful when describing disease spread at the start of an epidemic or in small populations \cite{roberts2015nine}.
-Both the deterministic and stochastic approaches can be used to simulate epidemic trajectories for the purposes of comparing potential behavioral dynamics or interventions, or can be used to make inference on parameters using observed data in either a frequentist or Bayesian context.
-We consider the stochastic Bayesian implementation where the primary goal is making inference on transmission and behavioral parameters using motivated by a real observed epidemic.
+These models can be specified deterministically through a series of ordinary differential equations, or incorporate stochasticity by probabilistically describing the parameters and/or the transitions between compartments.
+Stochastic models are more realistic representations of the spread of an infectious pathogen, and incorporating this uncertainty is particularly useful when describing disease spread at the start of an epidemic or in small populations \citep{roberts2015nine}.
+Bayesian methods are commonly used to implement stochastic models where the primary goal is making inference on transmission parameters using real observed epidemic data.
 The Bayesian framework is advantageous in this setting due to its ability to provide uncertainty quantification that naturally accounts for parameter estimation, incorporate prior knowledge on some parameters, and impute missing data through data augmentation \citep{o1999bayesian, lekone}.